mascaldotfr/CoRT/warstatus/stats/README.md

 any extra step to perform, as `../warstatus.py` will do the necessary to make it work.

-Using the brotli or gzip compression in your web server is recommended, especially for `events.json` which weights 500K uncompressed but only a few kilobytes with brotli's level 4 compression.
+Using static gzip compression in your web server is recommended, especially for `events.json` which weights 500K uncompressed but only a few kilobytes compressed.

-The "API endpoint" for statistics URL is: https://hail.thebus.top/cortdata/warstatus/stats/statistics.json The "API endpoint" for events URL is: https://hail.thebus.top/cortdata/warstatus/stats/events.json The full database is publicly available at: https://hail.thebus.top/cortdata/warstatus/stats/events.sqlite
+- The "API endpoint" for statistics URL is: https://hail.thebus.top/cortdata/warstatus/stats/statistics.json
+- The "API endpoint" for events URL is: https://hail.thebus.top/cortdata/warstatus/stats/events.json
+- The full database is publicly available at: https://hail.thebus.top/cortdata/warstatus/stats/events.sqlite

 ## Database format